 Mirna Therapeutics, Inc. ("Mirna" or "the Company") is a biopharmaceutical company that has historically focused on microRNA-based oncology therapeutics.
 The Company was incorporated in Delaware in December 2007 as a wholly-owned subsidiary of Asuragen, Inc. ("Asuragen") and was spun out to existing Asuragen stockholders in December 2009.
-Following the close of the Company's Phase 1 clinical trial of MRX34 in September 2016, the Company began to evaluate its strategic alternatives focusing on enhancing stockholder value, including the possibility of a merger or sale of the Company.
-Mirna has discontinued further research and development activities (see Note 9) to reduce operating expenses while it evaluates these opportunities.
 The Company is located in Austin, Texas.